-Before accelerating and trying to gain plane, press both upper trim tab switches.
-This will cause both trim tabs to move downward and force the bow down when running.
+Before accelerating and trying to gain plane, press upper button.
+This will cause both trim tab blades to lower in parallel and force the bow down when running.
 This can also be used when running the boat with a heavy load aboard.

-Moving the trim tabs downward will increase the lift and the boat will achieve plane faster, or stay on plane at a lower engine and boat speed.
+Moving the trim tab blades downward will increase the lift and the boat will achieve plane faster, or stay on plane at a lower engine and boat speed.

-After gaining plane and establishing cruising speed, pressing both lower trim tab switches will cause both trim tabs to move upward and will allow the bow to rise.
+After gaining plane and establishing cruising speed, pressing the lower button retracts the blades in parallel and will allow the bow to rise.
 This should be used to adjust the running attitude of the boat to decrease the drag at cruising speed or above, or when running in a following sea.

-When running at an engine speed that results in the boat falling off plane or causes the boat to plane inefficiently, lowering both tabs slightly (bow down) will improve the running angle and improve operating efficiency.
+When running at an engine speed that results in the boat falling off plane or causes the boat to plane inefficiently, lowering the blades slightly (bow down) will improve the running angle and improve operating efficiency.